-In an effort to mitigate the effects of reduced budgets, the department continues to develop a comprehensive volunteer program and through the volunteer coordinator position.
-The division also developed or enhanced volunteer camp host sites at Guernsey, Curt Gowdy, Legend Rock, Buffalo Bill, Hot Springs, and Keyhole to entice the volunteers to our parks/sites.
-In 2013, 25 camp hosts assisted our parks and historic sites with their operational duties.
-Total volunteer hours for the year were 18,026, equating to approximately 9 full time employees.
+In an effort to mitigate the effects of reduced budgets, the department continues to develop a comprehensive, robust volunteer program managed by our volunteer coordinator position.
+The division also developed or enhanced volunteer camp host sites at Boysen, Guernsey, Curt Gowdy, Legend Rock, Buffalo Bill, Hot Springs, Medicine Lodge, and Keyhole to entice potential volunteers to our parks/sites.
+In 2013, 478 volunteers donated 18,197 hours to Wyoming State Parks, Historic Sites & Trails.
+This donation is equivalent to 9 full time employees.
+Of the 478 individual volunteers, 158 of those were members of volunteer groups, and 25 were camp hosts.

 The Division has made a concerted effort to stabilize, maintain and restore many facilities, and continues to interpret and educate the public about these sites through development of new interpretive trails and development of both interior and exterior exhibits.
+In the past year we have completed an interpretive trail at South Pass City with reconstructed mining equipment and interpretive signs, developed interior and exterior exhibits for the Curt Gowdy Visitor Center, and completed a number of other smaller signage projects.
+An inventory of all interpretive signs in the system was completed which will help prioritize future projects and need for replacement.